santoshtechwiz/codeguru.github.io/_drafts/charp9-record-tutorial.md

 }
 ```
+You can eliminate almost all boilerplate with *positional parameters*.
+This makes records useful for simple types that  just combine or hold data.```

 ## Record by Default override `Object.Equal`

 `Record` by default override `Object.Equal` method in order to compare two record.
 If record have same value then its return true otherwise false.